-- 1 Follow the steps in the sections Preparation on page -40 and Network analyzer settings and electrical calibration on page -40. - Connect the N5520B "1.85 mm Coaxial Adapters" (or 85056-60006 "2.4 mm Coaxial Adapters") supplied between the two N4697-60200 "1.85 mm Flexible Cables for Test Ports" (or 85133-60016 "2.4 mm Flexible Cables for Test Ports") supplied. - 3 Press the [Macro/Local utility] button until the Macro 1 group is highlighted and you see LCA.
-LCA. - 4 Click to start the LCA measurement setup. - 5 Select the EE Measurement tab. - 6 Click Start - 7 Make a corrected measurement with the network analyzer. - 8 Inspect the results. - Electrical return loss S11 should be similar to S22. - Both curves should be below -20 dB over the full measurement range, with only low frequency dependence.

-- Transmission loss S12 should be similar to S21. - Both curves should be within +0.1 dB to -0.6 dB over the full measurement range, with only low frequency dependence.
+- 1 Follow the steps in the sections Preparation on page 40 and Network analyzer settings and electrical calibration on page 40. - 2 Connect female to female rugged 1.0mm adapter (Y1900D) between port 1 and port 2/port4 (depending on the configuration) of the 110 GHz Network analyzer. - 3 Press the [Macro/Local utility] button until the Macro 1 group is highlighted and you see ... - 4 Click to start the LCA measurement setup. - 5 Select the "EE Measurement" tab. - 6 Click start. - Make a corrected measurement with the network analyzer. - 8 Inspect the results. - Electrical return loss S11 should be similar to S22/S44 (depending on the configuration). - Both curves should be below -20 dB over the full measurement range, with only low frequency dependence. - Transmission loss S12/S14 (depending on the configuration) should be similar to S21/S41 (depending on the configuration). - Both curves should be within +0.1 dB to -0.6 dB over the full measurement range, with only low frequency dependence.

-If the results differ from the expected values
+If the results differ from the expected values, do the following:

-- Visually inspect all RF connectors.
-If an electrical connector seems to be damaged, contact Keysight for repair or replacement. - Clean the RF connectors on the electronic calibration module and on the flexible test port cables.
-Refer to "User's and Service Guide Keysight Technologies N4697E/F 1.85 mm (or 85133E/F 2.4mm) Flexible Cables for Test Ports", for inspection and cleaning.
-Make sure the connection to the network analyzer of the two N4697-60200 "1.85 mm (or 85133E/F 2.4mm) Flexible Cables for Test Ports" supplied is tight.
+Visually inspect all RF connectors.
+If an electrical connector seems to be damaged, contact Keysight for repair or replacement.
+Clean the RF connectors on the calibration kit and on the test port.
+Make sure the connection to the network analyzer of the two 1.00 mm female-female rugged connector is tight.

 Perform a new electrical calibration and retest.

-If the problem persists contact Keysight for support.
+If the problem persists, contact Keysight for support.